Payment Webhooks

 • payment.completed โ†’ Set order to "Paid", trigger fulfilment

-• payment.failed โ†’ Set order to "Payment Failed" (keep available for retry)
+• payment.failed โ†’ Set order to "Payment Failed" (keep available if retry is enabled)

 Subscription Management